chevere/docs/reference/Chevere/Interfaces/Str/StrBoolInterface.md

 ## Description

-Describes the component in charge of providing string conditionals.
+Describes the component in charge of string conditionals.

 ## Methods

 ### __construct()

-**Parameters**
+#### Parameters

 1. string `$string`